ABOUT ME

 BACKGROUND

 I am an advocate for victims of bullying and abuse, multicultural individuals, young adults over 18 years of age, and families.
-Some of my experience includes: LGBTQIA, bipolar disorder, depression, anxiety, chronic pain, relationships, divorce, sexual/emotional/physical abuse, intercultural issues, narcissistic abuse recovery, blended families, empath support, coparenting, boundary setting, shame & guilt, codependency, disabilities, ADHD, and grief/loss.
+Some of my experience includes: LGBTQIA, bipolar disorder, depression, anxiety, chronic pain, relationships, divorce, sexual/emotional/physical abuse, intercultural issues, multicultural families, narcissistic abuse recovery, blended families, empath support, coparenting, boundary setting, shame & guilt, codependency, disabilities, ADHD, and grief/loss.
 My clients and I collaboratively work together to process traumatic or negative childhood experiences and explore thought patterns, feelings and behaviors that are affecting their emotional, physical and overall health.

 EDUCATION